-Walk to Palestine: Activist to walk 5,000 kilometers
+Walk to Palestine: Activist walking 5,000km

 He is expected to complete his journey in June or July.

+Ladraa says he was so moved by a three-week trip to Palestine in April 2017 that he decided to "tell the world about the situation in Palestine".

+On the move, Ladraa carries the Palestinian flag on his back and a keffiyeh, a symbol of Palestinian independence, over his shoulder.

-"I think everyone can and should give a little time to do something for other people," said Ladraa, who sets off from Belgrade on Saturday.
+"I think everyone can and should give a little time to do something for other people," said Ladraa as he set off from Belgrade on February 10.

 SOURCE: Anadolu news agency